 In turn, these beds are overlain by 2 to 4m, of weak, stratified sand, the Happisburgh Sand Member, with occasional silty-clay horizons.

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 There are a number of dangers at Happisburgh.
-The worn sea defences have left lots of sharp metal lying across the beach.
-The beach is also difficult to access and care must be taken when walking across these metal defences.
+The worn sea defences have left lots of pieces of sharp metal on the beach.
+The beach is also difficult to access and care must be taken when walking across the metal defences.
 The sea itself often reaches the cliff and it is very easy to get cut off by the tide.
 Cliff falls are common at Happisburgh, because the cliffs are sandy and can fall suddenly without warning.

-A small trowel, knife and pick are the best tools for this location, so you can pick the finds out of the clay.
+A small trowel, knife and pick are the best tools for this location, so you can extract the finds out of the clay, but mostly all you need is a good eye.

 This site is a site of special scientific interest (SSSI).
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions, download the PDF from Natural England.